john4web/blog/content/TODO/billion-dollar-mistake.md

 **Why throw a custom exception when we could just let the NullPointerException occur?
 In the end, the result is the same, right?**

 No!
-There is a big difference between a nullpointer exception raised by the system or a EmployeeNotFoundException thrown manually by us developers.
-The nullpointerexception is thrown by the JVM, which is outside of our developer's scope, which means we can't control it.
+There is a big difference between a NullpointerException raised by the system or a EmployeeNotFoundException thrown manually by us developers.
+The NullpointerException is thrown by the JVM, which is outside of our developer's scope, which means we can't control it.
 But the EmployeeNotFoundException is thrown by our objects so we are in charge, we can control it, we encapsulate this behaviour.
-Our objects control it and not the java runtime environment.
+Our objects control it and not the Java Runtime Environment.
 Furthermore, the EmployeeNotFoundException can contain a custom error message written by the developer which is alo important for understanding the whole situation.

 However, it is important that the program flow should not be controlled via exceptions!
 This is a trap, that developers often fall for.